gxrret/Epic-Bot/README.md

-# Epic-Bot
+# Reddit Comment Bot Framework
-Written in Python 3.7 and using PRAW, this reddit bot will reply to any comment found that has specific text in the comment body.
+Written in Python 3.7 and using PRAW, this reddit bot framework will get you started in creating a bot that can reply to any comment found that has specific text in the comment body.

 Replace placeholders with your own.